 A person will not be able to recover under this doctrine if:

-- other interested parties are represented by attorneys in the same litigation;11 or
+- other interested parties are represented by attorneys in the same litigation; 11 or

 Some companies will participate minimally and then argue that they should not be held responsible for the victim’s attorney fees.
-When the participation in the lawsuit is minimal, the court can consider this in determining whether to award attorney’s fees from the common fund and in what percentage.
+When the participation in the lawsuit is minimal, the court can consider this in deciding whether to award attorney’s fees from the common fund and in what percentage.

 Example: Anna is injured as a result of a car accident.
 Her insurance company’s attorney actively works on the case to help her recover alongside the personal attorney Anna hired.
 The two attorneys work nearly equally on the case and win a large settlement.
 Because the insurance company took such an active role in the litigation and expended costs as a result, the common fund doctrine may not apply.